kianakaslana648/Course-Assignments-of-Deep-Reinforcement-Learning/HW1(DQN for CartPole)/Readme.txt

 Builds a DQN model and trains it with the env of CartPole within 500 episodes.

-Saves a plot for the estimated log-returns on episodes.
+Saves a plot for the sum of rewards on episodes.

 Parameters:

 --alpha: str
-Default: '0.1'
+Default: '0.01'
 Creates models for different alphas.
 Example cmd line:
 python hw1_A.py --alpha "0.01 0.001 0.0001 0.00001"